How Different Types of Business Ownership Affect Your U.S. Taxes

 Sole Proprietorship

-For federal tax purposes, a sole proprietorship is not distinct from its owner.
-As a sole proprietor, you report all your business income and losses on your personal income tax return.
-The business itself doesn’t need to file a tax return.
+For federal income tax purposes, a sole proprietorship isn’t separate from its owner.
+As a sole proprietor, you report all business income, losses, and expenses directly on your personal income tax return.
+This means you don’t need to file a separate tax return for your business.

 Who Should Form a Sole Proprietorship?